Tourism in numbers - Europe

 The rising demand for water has been met by increased extractions of groundwater.
 Around Palma, the water table has fallen by about 100 metres between 1973 and 1994 (10).
 Large water shortages are forecast for the future (11) and climate change is expected to exacerbate the situation by reducing precipitation even further (6,9).
 Perhaps the expected reduction in tourist visitation levels in summer could bring some relief.

-In contrast, the effects on the Canary Islands will be less pronounced.
-Their increased proximity to the equator and subtropical climate mean that temperatures will not rise so much and the differences between the summer and winter seasons will remain relatively small.
-Even in the future, this will guarantee balanced occupation of tourist capacity over the year and will increase the independence of this holiday destination from climate change (15).
+Others state, however, that the effects of climate change on tourism will be less pronounced for the Canary Islands compared with the mainland of Portugal and Spain (15).
+Their increased proximity to the equator and subtropical climate mean that temperatures will not rise so much and the differences between the summer and winter seasons will remain relatively small, they say.
+Even in the future, this would guarantee balanced occupation of tourist capacity over the year and would increase the independence of this holiday destination from climate change (15).

 However, the Canary Islands are suffering from increasing susceptibility to forest fires.
 An increase in what were formerly rare weather phenomena (e.g. cyclones, dry periods) could lead to increasing damage to the infrastructure and, on some islands (e.g. Fuerteventura and Lanzarote), make the water supply, which is already complicated and costly, even more difficult and expensive (desalination, tanker ships) (15).